sermoacidus/titanic_challenge/README.md

 To run the script:

 1. "cd" to the folder of the project
-2. python main.py -p path to csv.files [addition path ...] -t [amount of threads to run with], for example: python main.py -p data/ -t 25
+2. run python main.py -p PATH [addition path ...] -t [amount of threads to run with], for example:

+    python main.py -p data/ -t 25

+    or

+    python main.py -p data1/ data2/

 3. After successful run you will get two folders (one for survived passengers, the other - for perished), each contains a csv.file with data of passengers based on prediction model.

+## Testing

+To test the script:

+1. "cd" to the folder of the project
+2. run

+    python -m pytest